 Staying Safe in Australia

-Australia has a nasty reputation for being full of deadly creatures that are out to get you at every turn.
-Killer snakes, spiders, crocodiles, jellyfish, hell even the kangaroos can really ruin your day here.
-It’s important to remember though that death at the hands of these animals is usually very sensationalized and that statistics don’t back up the hysteria.
+Australia has a reputation for being full of deadly creatures that are out to get you at every turn: killer snakes, spiders, crocodiles, jellyfish, hell even kangaroos.
+It’s important to remember though that death at the hands of these animals is very sensationalized.
+Statistics don’t back up the hysteria.

-That being said, it is extremely important to take all cautionary advice and notices with the utmost seriousness.
+That being said, it is extremely important to take all cautionary advice with the utmost seriousness.
 If a sign or a local says that an area is dangerous, either because of sharks or crocs or whatever, then, for fuck’s sake, listen to them!

 The water may seem calm but, get caught in a wild rip, and you can quickly get submerged or pushed out to sea.
 Swim in designated areas and check signs for ocean conditions.

-Sex, Drugs and Rock ‘n’ Roll in Australia
+Sex, Drugs, and Rock ‘n’ Roll in Australia

 Some observers may have even thought to themselves: “how the hell are they still doing this?” or “for what possible reason would you do that?”
 Well, there is one, I assure you.